Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Windows.md

 `vcpkg` integrates really well with CMake, enabling CMake to find your compiled libraries automatically, so you don't have to specify the include & library paths manually as you do when using Mussels.

-> _DISCLAIMER_: There is a known issue with the unit tests when building with vcpkg in Debug mode.
-When you run the > libclamav unit tests (check_clamav), the program will crash and a popup will claim there was heap corruption.
+> _DISCLAIMER_: There is a known issue with the unit tests when building with vcpkg in `Debug` mode.
+When you run the libclamav unit tests (`check_clamav`), the program will crash and a popup will claim there was heap corruption.
 If > you use Task Manager to kill the `check_clamav.exe` process, the rest of the tests pass just fine.
-This issue does > not occur when using Mussels to supply the library dependencies.
-Commenting out the following lines in `readdb.c` > resolves the heap corruption crash when running `check_clamav`, but of course introduces a memory leak:
+This issue does not occur when using Mussels to supply the library dependencies.
+Commenting out the following lines in `readdb.c` resolves the heap corruption crash when running `check_clamav`, but of course introduces a memory leak:
 > ```c
 >     if (engine->stats_data)
 >         free(engine->stats_data);
 > ```
-> If anyone has time to figure out the real cause of the vcpkg Debug-build crash in check_clamav, it would be greatly appreciated.
+> If anyone has time to figure out the real cause of the vcpkg `Debug`-build crash in `check_clamav`, it would be greatly appreciated.

 You'll need to install [vcpkg](https://github.com/microsoft/vcpkg).
 See the `vcpkg` README for installation instructions.